mesosphere/dcos-commons/docs/pages/developer-guide.md

 # DC/OS Component Overview

-The four major components are Mesos, Marathon, Universe, and Zookeeper.
+The four major components are Mesos, Marathon, Universe, and ZooKeeper.
 These components have different responsibilities and must cooperate.
 To develop a service, you should have a high level understanding of these components and their responsibilities.

 ## Mesos